hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 permalink: "/online-workshop-recommendations/"
 ---

+An evolving list of all community-created resources and conversations on the subject can be found [in our Handbook](https://docs.carpentries.org/topic_folders/hosts_instructors/index_online.html).

-**Note: This document will be updated as we receive feedback from the community.**
+**Note: This official set of recommendations will be updated as we receive feedback from the community.**

 ## Outline